czbiohub-sf/ulc-malaria-scope/OS_instructions/OS_setup.md

 You are done.
 Except...

-#### Optional, but very nice things, that axel would deeply appreciate
+#### Optional but very nice things that axel would deeply appreciate

 ```console
 sudo apt install tmux